 In 2016, international consensus was reached on what capabilities ‘practicing professional psychologists’ should possess (International Association of Applied Psychology (IAAP) & International Union of Psychological Science [IUPsyS], 2016).
 One of the aims of this paper is to provide a stimulus to achieve international consensus regarding what capabilities graduates of an undergraduate psychology program should possess.

 Building on significant previous contributions (e.g., Altman, 1996; Cranney and Morris, 2011), Figure 1 presents a model of undergraduate psychology graduate capabilities and interconnectivities.
-At the center is discipline-specific Knowledge (including skills – see Krathwohl, 2002), created by discipline-accepted Methods.
+At the center is discipline-specific Knowledge (including skills – see Krathwohl, 2002), created by discipline-accepted Research Methods.
 Application of Discipline Knowledge occurs in three broad interconnecting domains/contexts: Personal, Professional, and Community.
 Application of Knowledge assumes the ability to apply both one’s existing (in one’s head) and ‘to-be-found’ Knowledge, and the latter requires skills in locating and evaluating relevant information.

+[Insert Figure 1 about here]

 The capabilities within the circles are the core psychology education capabilities.
 Within the points of the UG psychology education triangle are the primary broad ‘generic’ capabilities: Values & Ethics, Communication, and Critical Thinking.
-Psychology Knowledge, as well as knowledge from other disciplines, contributes to these generic capabilities, and of course, these generic capabilities influence Knowledge and Methods (e.g., critical thinking as applied in the research process).
+Psychology Knowledge, as well as knowledge from other disciplines, contributes to these generic capabilities, and of course, these generic capabilities influence Knowledge and Research Methods (e.g., critical thinking as applied in the research process).
 This triangle of psychology graduate capabilities is situated within the entire context of (a) Other Discipline Knowledge, where psychology Knowledge plays a key ‘hub discipline’ role (Boyack et al., 2005), but there is bidirectional interactivity, and (b) Cultural Responsiveness, which infuses all capabilities.
 Based on the work of Darlaston-Jones and others (e.g., Dudgeon et al., 2018), we describe cultural responsiveness as the capacity to display ongoing critical reflexivity in striving toward respectful relationships with individuals and groups from diverse cultures and backgrounds.
-The capabilities are listed in Table 1, and our extensive, literature-based ‘unpacking’ of these capabilities (including assessment challenges; Halonen et al., 2020) is presented in the Supplementary Materials.
+The capabilities are listed in Table 1, and our extensive, literature-based ‘unpacking’ of these capabilities (including assessment challenges; e.g., Halonen et al., 2020) is presented in the Supplementary Materials.

 PSYCHOLOGICAL LITERACY AND PSYCHOLOGY EDUCATION

 As previously indicated, PL can be conceptualized as a general capability, or as a group of capabilities.
-Within the undergraduate psychology program, whereby a moderate level of PL is expected to be acquired, PL necessarily consists of a ‘moderate’ level of acquisition of the Table 1 capabilities.
+Within the undergraduate psychology program, whereby a moderate level of PL is expected to be acquired, PL necessarily consists of a ‘moderate’ level of acquisition of the Table 1 group of capabilities.
 Exactly what ‘moderate level’ means will need to be determined by an international panel, and be implemented at an institutional program level.
 In the Supplementary Materials, we state how these capabilities relate well to existing capability listings in the US and the UK.

+[Insert Table 1 about here]

 Of course, there will be the occasional mismatch across categories of national psychology capability listings, but what is important is that: (a) the capabilities are mostly represented in each listing, and (b) education leaders, in continuously improving their listing, examine other listings to help them determine whether there are any important gaps.
 Just as importantly, there is a need to develop and share strategies for teaching and assessing these capabilities, and for the quality assurance of such.
 International collaboration should expedite this endeavor.